 However, Jesus already foretold that the fig tree will blossom again.
 More importantly, Jesus said that the restoration of Israel was a sign and proclamation that His return was already at the door.

 Jesus explained what we should do when He is at the door.

-The Bible explains that we should open the door of our hearts and be ready to receive Jesus again when He is at the door.
-From the time Israel was restored in 1948, all peoples who want to receive salvation should open the door of their hearts and be ready to receive Jesus again.
+When Jesus is at the door, the Bible explains that we should open the door of our hearts and be ready to receive Him again.
+From the time Israel was restored in 1948, everyone who wants to receive salvation should open the door of their hearts and be ready to receive Jesus again.

 Please receive salvation by opening the door of your heart and be ready to receive Jesus again by studying the prophecies of the Bible in the World Mission Society Church of God!

 2.The Romans Destroy the Temple at Jerusalem, 70 AD. (n.d.).
 Retrieved from http://www.eyewitnesstohistory.com/jewishtemple.htm.

 3. Cornfield, Gaalya ed., Josephus, The Jewish War (1982); Duruy, Victor, History of Rome vol. V (1883).

 5. Israel. (n.d.).
 Retrieved from https://www.history.com/topics/middle-east/history-of-israel

 6. Britannica, T. E. (2016, July 18).
 Zionism.
 Retrieved from https://www.britannica.com/topic/Zionism